streamr-dev/streamr-spark-integrations/java-spark/README.md

     jssc.receiverStream(new StreamrCustomReceiver("YOUR_STREAMR_API_KEY","YOUR_STREAM_ID"));
 ```

 The data is ingested in a String JSON format.
 In the example code you can see how to do some filtering of the data.
-However you should propably set up an SQLContext to process the data as JSON.
+However you propably should set up an SQLContext to process the data in JSON format instead of raw text.

 I would recommend using [Scala](../scala-spark) when playing around with the JSON data, and using Scala over Java with Apache Spark in general.